-Piloted by Captain Don Walsh and Jacques Piccard, they descended an unbelievable 10,926 meters and returned in perfect working order in one of the most significant horological triumphs!
+Piloted by Captain Don Walsh Jacques Piccard, they descended an unbelievable 10,926 meters returned in perfect working order in one of the most significant horological triumphs.

-In 2012 Hollywood director and Explorer James Cameron decided to recreate the dive and re-visit the Mariana Trench alone!
-Obviously Rolex were not going sit idly by and let this happen without them.
-In fact, more than just lending its name in sponsorship, they created a brand new experimental Diving watch to accompany him!
+In 2012 Hollywood director Explorer James Cameron decided to recreate the dive re-visit the Mariana Trench alone.
+Obviously, Rolex was not going to sit idly by let this happen without them.
+In fact, more than just lending its name in sponsorship, it created a brand new experimental Diving watch to accompany him.

-The model dubbed the ‘Deepsea Challenge’ was strapped to Cameron’s vessel and successfully advanced 10,898 meters into the depths and did not miss a beat!
+The model dubbed the ‘Deepsea Challenge’ was strapped to Cameron’s vessel successfully advanced 10,898 meters into the depths did not miss a beat!

 The specially designed Deepsea Challenge (one of three created) is no ordinary Divers watch.

 A huge 51 mm in diameter with a case thickness of 28.5mm, the Deep Sea Challenge is a beast.
 Although attached to a standard Oyster bracelet, the watch is rated to 12,000 meters can withstand a huge 13.6 tons of pressure.
 The sapphire crystal alone is 14.33mm thick.